isovector/certainty-by-construction/src/book/Appendix1-Ring-Solving.lagda.md

     ) refl
 ```

+Hidden

+:     ```agda
+-- FIX
+      ```

-It's certainly not the most beautiful sight to behold, but you must admit that
-it's much better than proving this tedious fact by hand.
+It's certainly not the most beautiful sight to behold, but you must admit that it's much better than proving this tedious fact by hand.

-The syntactic equality term we must build in the big lambda here is a curious
-thing.
-What exactly is going on here?
-This happens to be a quirk of the
-implementation of the solver, but it's there for a good reason.
-Recall that our
-"usual" operations (that is, `def:_+_` and `def:_*_` and, in general values that
-work over `ℕ`) are computational objects; Agda will compute and reduce them if
-it is able to do so, and will make these rewrites regardless of what you
-actually write down.
+The syntactic equality term we must build here is a curious thing.
+What exactly is going on?
+This happens to be a quirk of the implementation of the solver, but it's there for a good reason.
+Recall that our "usual" operations (that is, `def:_+_` and `def:_*_` and, in general values that work over `ℕ`) are computational objects; Agda will compute and reduce them if it is able to do so, and will make these rewrites regardless of what you actually write down.

-This syntax tree is an annoying thing to write, but is necessary to help the
-ring solver know what it's trying to solve.
-Remember, just because we've written
-out this expression with full syntax here doesn't mean this is the term Agda is
-working on!
-Agda is free to expand definitional equalities, meaning it might
-have already reduced some of these additions and multiplications away!
+This syntax tree is an annoying thing to write, but is necessary to help the ring solver know what it's trying to solve.
+Remember, just because we've written out this expression with full syntax here doesn't mean this is the *actual term* that Agda is working on!
+Agda is free to expand definitional equalities, meaning it might have already reduced some of these additions and multiplications away!

-But when you think about solving these sorts of equations on paper, what you're
-actually doing is working with the syntax, and not actually computing in any
-real sense.
-The algorithm to solve equations is to use a series of syntactic
-rewrite rules that allow us to move symbolic terms around, without ever caring
-about the computational properties of those symbolic terms.
+But when you think about solving these sorts of equations on paper, what you're actually doing is *working with the syntax,* and not actually *computing* in any real sense.
+The algorithm to solve equations is to use a series of syntactic rewrite rules that allow us to move symbolic terms around, without ever caring about the computational properties of those symbolic terms.